 Instructions

-• In a bowl, mix together spices.
-Rub mixture on to both sides of ribs evenly.
+• In a bowl, mix together the spices and brown sugar until well combined.
+Rub the mixture evenly on both sides of the ribs.

 • Cut ribs into sections and place them into the slow cooker.
 Pour apple cider on top.
 Set the slow cooker on low for 8 hours, or on high for 4 hours.

 • Once the ribs are done, pull them out of the slow cooker and lay them on a baking sheet.
-Brush with BBQ sauce evenly, then broil in the oven for 3-5 minutes, or until lightly charred on the top.
-Brush with additional BBQ sauce before serving.
+Brush with barbecue sauce evenly, then broil in the oven for 3-5 minutes, or until lightly charred on the top.
+Brush with additional barbecue sauce before serving.

 Notes